peterhinch/micropython-touch/README.md

 ![Image](./images/iconbuttons.jpg)

-In these images `Button` "a"  and the "Forward" button have the focus.
-Pressing the physical `select` button will press the virtual `Button`.

 This emulates a pushbutton, with a callback being executed each time the button is pressed.
-Physically this consists of pressing the `select` button when the `Button` instance has focus.
 Buttons may be any one of three shapes: `CIRCLE`, `RECTANGLE` or `CLIPPED_RECT`.
+By default the callback is triggered on release of the touch.
+Triggering on press carries a hazard if a button causes a screen change: this results if the new screen has an active widget at the same location, when that widget would inadvertently be triggered.

 Constructor mandatory positional args:
  1. `writer` The `Writer` instance (defines font) to use.